-I was scrolling around on Instagram and looking at all these gorgeous pics when I happened on the IG of Vermilli Hawaii and immediately started following!
+I was scrolling around on Instagram and looking at all these gorgeous pics of Made in Hawaii brands when I happened on the IG of Vermilli Hawaii and immediately started following!
 The prints were so pretty and the cuts seemed so flattering...just totally approachable for all body shapes and sizes.
 After drooling over pics for a few months, I finally ran into Nicole Vermillion, owner and designer, at the Made in Hawaii festival.
 I got to feel the fabrics in person and was sold!

 This month, we decided to highlight this local brand as we start to head into the warmer spring and summer months.
 Vermilli is full of tropical prints, comfy fabrics and versatile work-to-play pieces.
 So we sat down with Nicole to dive deeper into her brand.